 On the way back from the Basilica di Santa Croce, stop and get gelato at Vivoli.
 This is my favorite place to grab gelato in all of Florence!

-There is something to be said for using fresh ingredients.
+There is something to be said about using fresh ingredients.
 The end product is simply amazing.
-Vivoli does not use any additives, preservatives, emulsifiers or dyes in their Gelato and the end product proves that you don’t need that junk to taste great.
+Vivoli does not use any additives, preservatives, emulsifiers, or dyes in their Gelato and the end product proves that you don’t need that junk to taste great.

 Wondering how to decipher the flavors of Gelato when it is written in Italian?
 Here is a quick list to help you out: